Davidwarchy/MASt3R-SLAM/chat/3-frontier-exploration.md

 ### Marking free regions
 * How do we know hat a region is free?
 It's usually obvious when using Lidar, but less obvious with RGB images.
 We can simply check whether we have point clouds where we are facing right now.
 MASt3r-SLAM doesn't keep track of free areas, and there's no distinction between unknown and free areas from just the point cloud.

+Perhaps one thing that can lead us to better (although it's super human crafted) is sort of keeping note of the direction of free zones.
+Then we can note from where they were recorded (ie, from approximately).
+Then we can preserve these free zones as the point cloud updates.

 ###